kingcobra894/cootie-catcher/README.md

 ## I'm designing this website to show you how to make cootie catchers and how they work.

-1,first I'll show you how to make them, there really easy.
+1. first I'll show you how to make them, they are really easy.

-2,get a piece of Square paper and fold the top to the bottom  of the paper so it looks like this.
+1. get a piece of Square paper and fold the top to the bottom  of the paper so it looks like this.

-3,then turn the paper 90° and do the same thing
+1. when turn the paper 90° and do the same thing